Frequently Asked Questions (FAQs)

 Enforcement & Citations

-The 3:45 p.m.
-Rule* allows permit holders to park in any available space at a specified surface lot that isn't an ADA space, reserved space, pay station space, or sturcture space after 3:45 p.m.
+The 3:45 P.M.
+Rule* allows permit holders to park in any available space at a specified surface lot that isn't an ADA space, reserved space, pay station space, or structure space after 3:45 p.m.
 Monday through Friday.
-This is especially helpful for those with Park & Ride oermits (G, Q, K, and South lot) who take an evening class or need to come to campus later in the day.
+This is especially helpful for those with Park & Ride permits (G, Q, K, and South lots) who take an evening class or need to come to campus later in the day.

 • If you have a parking permit for: A, AIMS, B, C, DSC, E, F, G, GR, INS, J, K, L, Lobo Village, Lot 6/OSI (UNM Issued), M, P, Q, RESERVED, RIO, ROTC, S-Lomas Structure (Fac/Staff Only), SOUTH, T, U, W, or YALE.